secondparty/dipper/README.md

 $yaml = Dipper::make($php);
 ```

-That's all there is to it.
+That’s all there is to it.

 ## What It Parses